×

 What is the Imapact of Gudi - The root of all traditions of the Festival?

-• The colours of the Gudi, i.e. yellow, saffron and green, hold a deep significance.
+• The colours of the Gudi, i.e., yellow, saffron, and green, hold a deep significance.

 • The yellow signifies Satto Guna and the Sun and Fire God.
 This helps to clear away tamasic energy.

 • The other two colours are dedicated to Lord Bhrama and his creation of the divine universe.
-It also epitomises the Fire elements and pure fire.
+It also epitomises the fire elements and pure fire.

 • The Gudi's red flowers represent passion against challenging elements and testing conditions.
-As per Vedas, the same means the fierce energy of Goddess Kali to reduce the evil forces prevailing in the area.
+As per the Vedas, the same means the fierce energy of Goddess Kali to reduce the evil forces prevailing in the area.

 • The neem leaves used to decorate the Gudi are believed to signify immortality.
 These also have medicinal properties and help in purifying the air.
 The mango leaves, on the other hand, symbolise happiness and good fortune.